This page describes event monitoring in AppDynamics.

 - Click Archive to confirm the action.

-The archive icon () in the right column indicates that an event has been archived.
-To view all archived events in a long list of events, you can click the column heading to sort by archiving.
-This groups the archived events together.
+Thisindicates that an event has been archived.
+You can click the column heading to sort by archived events.

 Filter Custom Events

 The AppDynamics REST API enables you to define custom events.
-You can then filter on those events by creating a custom filter, as follows:
+You can then filter on those events by creating a custom filter:

 - Open the filter options on the Events page.

-- Find the Filter by Custom Events section at the bottom of the panel, and click the add icon (+).
+- Navigate to Filter by Custom Events and click Add Property (+).